rickstaa/stable-gym/simzoo/envs/classic_control/cartpole_cost/README.md

 *   **u1:** The x-force applied on the cart.

+## Environment episode stop criteria

+An episode is terminated based on set cart position, pole angle and cost thresholds.

 ## Environment goal

 The pendulum starts upright, and the goal is to prevent it from falling over by increasing and reducing the cart's